Ingbert Robert Floyd

 Education

 University of Illinois at Urbana Champaign (UIUC), Champaign, IL: Sept.
-2004 to present.
+2004 to Aug.
+2014.

 Courses include: Social Informatics, Rapid Prototyping and Evaluation, Computer Supported Cooperative Work, Scenario-Based Design, Systems Analysis and Management, Design of Information Use Studies, Use and Users of Information, Computer-Mediated Communication, Contemporary Philosophy of Science, Knowledge Representation, Knowledge Representation and Formal Ontology, Information Modeling, Information Organization and Access, Organizational Psychology, Folklore, Self-Organizing Systems, History and Foundations of Library and Information Science, Indexing and Abstracting, Multivariate Analysis, E-Learning Independent Study, Doctoral Research Methods, Storytelling, Libraries and Information in Society.
 Audited: Ethnographic Research Methods, Qualitative Methods in Research, Data Analysis for LIS, Ontologies in the Humanities.

-Massachusetts Institute of Technology (MIT), Cambridge, M.A.: Sept.
+Massachusetts Institute of Technology (MIT), Cambridge, MA: Sept.
 1997 to June 1998; Jan 1999 to Jan.
 2001.

 B.S. in Brain and Cognitive Sciences, January 2001.
 GPA: 4.2/5.0.